Since 1973, and we are very proud that we still represent two of our original clients.

 Lease commencement is generally the date when the lease has been fully executed and goes into effect.
 The tenant may take possession of the building or space at that time, but not always.
 On occasion, the owner may continue to have possession, for example, if they wish to make landlord improvements.

-Rent commencement is the date that the tenant is scheduled to begin paying rent, which might be several months after lease commencement.
+Rent commencement is the date that the tenant is scheduled to begin paying rent.
+This can be several months after lease commencement.
 Why?
 Many deals include a rent abatement period—essentially rent-free time in the space—for the tenant to complete a build-out before actually moving in or opening their business.

 No, proposals and LOI’s are not binding by design.
-The purpose of the LOI is to spell out the main points of a deal before moving on to a formal contract.
-We like to say the negotiation of the LOI is like the early stage of dating: you are just trying to sort out if the relationship has any long-term potential!
+The LOI’s purpose is to spell out the main points of a deal before moving on to a formal contract.
+We compare the negotiation of the LOI to the early stage of dating: you are just trying to sort out if the relationship has any long-term potential!

-Turnkey tenant improvements are provided at the landlord’s expense according to the plan and specifications previously agreed upon by both parties.
-Unlike a TI, where the tenant pays for costs in excess of the allowance amount, in a turnkey situation, the landlord bears all the financial risk of construction.
+Turnkey tenant improvements are provided at the landlord’s expense according to the plan previously agreed upon by both parties.
+In a turnkey situation, the landlord bears all the financial risk of construction.

 Rental Rate x Square Footage = Annual Rent Annual Rent ÷ 12 = Monthly Rent Payment.
 (Here’s an example: $35/sf x 5,000sf = $ 175,000/year annual rent.
 That annual rent ÷ 12 months = $14,583/month rent payment.)

 The standard lease length is three to five years.
-Typically, a landlord’s deal costs are between one and two years’ worth of rent payments, so the landlord needs a longer term to gain a sufficient return on their investment.
+Typically, a landlord’s deal costs are between one and two years’ worth of rent payments.
+Therefore, the landlord needs a longer term to gain a sufficient return on their investment.

 Common area is the area used in common by the tenants of an office building.
 Common area includes building and elevator lobbies, restrooms, stairwells and hallways.

-A tenant’s occupancy cost is the total cost incurred pursuant to a lease, and includes such items as rent, operating expense increases, utilities, parking charges, remodeling costs, etc.
+A tenant’s occupancy cost is the total cost incurred pursuant to a lease.
+This includes such items as rent, operating expense increases, utilities, parking charges, remodeling costs, etc.

-A tenant representative is a broker or agent who is an advocate for the tenant and assists the tenant from space needs analysis to space finding to lease negotiations.
+A tenant representative is a broker or agent who helps the tenant find space and negotiate leases.
+The represntative advocates for their client int he negotiation process.
 The relationship is required by law to be memorialized in a signed representation agreement.